-Section 134-21.
+Section 134-22.
 Erosion and Sediment Control During Regulated Earth Disturbance Activities

-- A. Whenever vegetation and topography are to be disturbed, such activity must be in conformance with Chapter 102, Title 25, Rules and Regulations, Ordinance 1, Commonwealth of Pennsylvania, Department of Environmental Protection, Sub-Ordinance C, protection of Natural Resources, Article II, Water Resources, Chapter 102, "Erosion Control," and in accordance with the Bucks County Conservation District and the standards and specifications of the Municipality. - B. No Regulated Earth Disturbance activities within the Municipality shall commence until approval by the Municipality of an Erosion and Sediment Control Plan for construction activities. - C. In addition, under 25 PA Code Chapter 92, a PADEP "NPDES Construction Activities" permit is required for Regulated Earth Disturbance activities. - D. Evidence of any necessary permit(s) for Regulated Earth Disturbance activities from the appropriate PADEP regional office or County Conservation District must be submitted to the municipality. - E. A copy of the Erosion and Sediment Control Plan and any required permit, as required by PADEP regulations shall be available at the project site at all times. - F. Additional erosion and sedimentation control design standards and criteria that must be applied where infiltration BMPs are proposed include the following: - 1.
+- A. Whenever vegetation and topography are to be disturbed, such activity must be in conformance with Chapter 102, Title 25, Rules and Regulations, Part 1, Commonwealth of Pennsylvania, Department of Environmental Protection, Subpart C, protection of Natural Resources, Article II, Water Resources, Chapter 102, "Erosion Control," and in accordance with the Bucks County Conservation District and the standards and specifications of the Township. - B. All activities or projects involving earth disturbance of 5,000 square feet or greater require erosion and sediment control plan adequacy approval from Bucks County Conservation District.
+It is the applicant's responsibility to make submission to Bucks County Conservation District for review and approval of the erosion and sediment control plan.
+A copy of erosion and sediment control plan adequacy approval correspondence from Bucks County Conservation District must be received by the Township prior to commencing earth disturbance activities, and issuance of building/zoning permits or approvals by the Township. - C. No Regulated Earth Disturbance activities within the Township shall commence until approval by the Township of an Erosion and Sediment Control Plan for construction activities. - D. Pursuant to 25 PA Code Chapter 92, a PADEP "NPDES Construction Activities" permit is required for Regulated Earth Disturbance activities. - E. Evidence of any necessary permit(s) for Regulated Earth Disturbance activities from the appropriate PADEP regional office or County Conservation District must be submitted to the Township. - F. A copy of the Erosion and Sediment Control Plan and any required permit, as required by PADEP regulations shall be available at the project site at all times. - G. Additional erosion and sedimentation control design standards and criteria that must be applied where infiltration BMPs are proposed include the following: - 1.
 Areas proposed for infiltration BMPs shall be protected from sedimentation and compaction during the construction phase, so as to maintain their maximum infiltration capacity. - 2.
-Infiltration BMPs shall not be constructed nor receive runoff until the entire contributory drainage area to the infiltration BMP has received final stabilization, - G. Peak discharges and discharge volumes from the site shall comply with the appropriate sections above, with the following additions: - 1.
+Infiltration BMPs shall not be constructed nor receive runoff until the entire contributory drainage area to the infiltration BMP has received final stabilization. - H. Peak discharges and discharge volumes from the site shall comply with the appropriate sections above, with the following additions: - 1.
 For purposes of calculating required detention storage during land disturbance, peak discharges rates and volumes shall be calculated based upon the runoff coefficients for bare soils during the maximum period and extent of disturbance which shall be clearing, grading, and impervious surface installation indicated on the development plan.
-Controls shall insure that the difference in volume and rate of peak discharges and volumes before disturbance and during shall not exceed those peak discharges and discharge volumes required in Section 134-12 of this Ordinance.
+Controls shall insure that the difference in volume and rate of peak discharges and volumes before disturbance and during shall not exceed those peak discharges and discharge volumes required in Sections 134-12, 134-17 and 134-18 of this

+Ordinance.
 Detention storage during the period of land disturbance and prior to establishment of permanent cover may require additional facilities on a temporary basis.
 Such measures shall be located so as to preserve the natural soil infiltration capacities of the planned infiltration bed areas.
 Calculations based on the above parameters must be submitted to verify "during construction" runoff rate does not exceed predevelopment runoff rate for the 1-year frequency through 100-year frequency design storm events.